nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 ```

-In order to support the extended payment flow and allow a PSP' to route an authorized payment request, the A2Pay must always provide the following details defined by the [A2Pay schema](a2pay-schema.json):
+In order to support the Extended PaymentAuth Flow and allow a PSP' to route an authorized payment request, the A2Pay must always provide the following details defined by the [A2Pay schema](a2pay-schema.json):
 - `payment-product`: The payment instrument or scheme to use.
 - `account-reference`: The account / account alias the A2Pay is linked to.
 This can be an IBAN / BIC, a PAN or a mobile phone number e.g..

-The transport of the A2Pay' and the related payment request is either done using the [EUDI Payment Initiation Endpoint](#eidas-direct-payment-endpoint) and / or an according payment rail or scheme (OpenBanking, domestic schemes e.g.), which must implement additional support for processing the A2Pay data structures, signatures etc., and may also include additional actors like payment platforms or aquirers e.g..
+The transport of the A2Pay' and the related payment request is either done using the [A2Pay Directirect endpoint](#a2pay-direct-endpoint) and / or an according payment rail or scheme (OpenBanking, domestic schemes e.g.), which must implement additional support for processing the A2Pay data structures, signatures etc., and may also include additional actors like payment platforms or aquirers e.g..

 ![Payment](wallet_payment.svg)

-##### eIDAS POST Payment endpoint
+##### A2Pay Direct Endpoint

 In order to comply with the eIDAS 2.0 regulation with respect to SCA, a PSP is already obliged to support the [Direct Payment flow](#direct-payment-flow), which uses the `direct_post` endpoint defined by OpenID4VP, Section 7.2[^openid4vp] as it is required by the HAIP[^openid4vc_hip].
-The eIDAS POST Payment endpoint (ePP) extends this endpoint for the `direct_post` mode to support a Payment Authorization Object besides the Authorization Response Object as payload in order to reduce any additional implementation efforts for PSPs.
+A2Pay Direct extends this endpoint for the `direct_post` mode to support a Payment Authorization Object besides the Authorization Response Object as payload in order to reduce any additional implementation efforts for PSPs.

 The Payment Authorization Object is defined as a JWT according to [rfc7519](https://datatracker.ietf.org/doc/html/rfc7519) having the following claims: